 The arrival is spectacular.
 An alpine road winds its way up the side of the steep mountain leading to Fiss.
 The hotel has a modern alpine feel.
-The lobby has lots of pines and stonework and leads to the bar area which is a mass of candles and stylish alpine furniture.
+The lobby has lots of pines and stonework and leads to the bar area, a mass of candles, and stylish alpine furniture.

 The afternoon buffet is also generous and almost rude in volume, with vats of delicious homemade pasta, pizza, salads, trays of hot and cold meats, and the deserts… apple strudel, a million chocolate, and black forest gateau type cakes, custards (both vanilla and chocolate) and every soft drink you can think of.

 There’s a large and stylish bar area for pre and post-dinner drinks in the evening, which is decked out with candles.
 Bar prices for a luxury hotel are surprisingly low, with a bottle of Heineken coming in at just €4 EUR, and if you like wine, there is a complimentary wine tasting most evenings.
 Another nice feature is the live music in the hotel bar most evenings.

 The restaurant deservedly has two stars, 78 points, and two bottles in Austria à la carte 2009 gourmet guide.
 The hotel itself is a TripAdvisor Travellers Choice winner from 2017, although I can’t imagine why it doesn’t win every year.